Case: United States v. City of Seattle

 Case Summary

 On July 27, 2012, the DOJ filed this lawsuit against the City of Seattle in the U.S. District Court for the Western District of Washington under 42 U.S.C. § 14141.
-DOJ sought an order requiring the Seattle Police Department to adopt certain training and supervision accountability to prevent further excessive use of force.
+DOJ sought an order requiring the SPD to adopt certain training and supervision accountability to prevent further excessive use of force.
 The complaint was filed concurrently with a settlement and proposed order of resolution on behalf of both parties that provided guidance on procedures the Seattle Police Department must implement.

 On November 27, 2013, the monitor submitted a consensus use of force policy to guard against discriminatory policing and unlawful stops and searches.
 This policy was reviewed and approved by Judge Robart on January 17, 2014.